nav01/improved-disco/README.md

 This is a clone of the e3recap.com website.
 I wanted to make this to practice my javascript, react, and css since the website is narrow in scope.
+The site is mostly responsive and will scale horizontally to different screen sizes.

+A scraper is included in the project.
+This allows you to collect data from any year of the project as long as it keeps a consistent format, which seems to be the case so far.
+Data is serialized into JSON and then read by the application.
+Information such as conferences and various filter options will need to be manually updated as conferences change year to year and different studios and developers participate in the conference.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts